+The Company was organized as a Maryland corporation in September 1993 to continue and expand the shopping center operations of Mace Siegel, Arthur M. Coppola, Dana K. Anderson and Edward C. Coppola (the Principals) and certain of their family members, relatives and business associates.
 The Company's principal executive offices are located at 233 Wilshire Boulevard, No. 700, Santa Monica, California 90401 and its telephone number is (310) 394-6911.